camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/080-cockpit/develop-cockpit-plugin.html.md

 ---

-title: 'How to develop a cockpit plugin'
+title: 'How to develop a Cockpit plugin'
 category: 'Cockpit'

 ---

-In this how to we will walk through the steps needed to develop a cockpit plugin.
-In the course we will develop a simple plugin that displays the number of process instances per deployed process definition on the dashboard page of cockpit:
+In this how-to we will walk through the steps needed to develop a Cockpit plug-in.
+While doing so, we will develop a simple plug-in that displays the number of process instances per deployed process definition on the dashboard page of Cockpit:

 <center>
   <img class="img-responsive" src="ref:asset:/assets/img/real-life/cockpit-plugins/cockpit-plugin.png"/>
 </center>

 <div class="alert alert-warning">
   <strong>Heads-Up</strong>
-  <p>Please have a look at <a href="ref:/guides/user-guide/#cockpit-plugins">Cockpit Plugins</a> for the basics first.</p>
+  <p>Please take a look at the <a href="ref:/guides/user-guide/#cockpit-plugins">Cockpit Plug-ins</a> section of the <a href="ref:/guides/user-guide/">User Guide</a> for the basics first.</p>
 </div>

 ## Server side

-We will walk through the important aspects of developing the server-side parts of the plugin, creating a plugin jar, defining a custom query and exposing that query via a JAX-RS resource.
+We will walk through the important aspects of developing the server-side parts of the plug-in, i.e., creating a plug-in jar, defining a custom query and exposing that query via a JAX-RS resource.

-### Plugin archive
+### Plug-in archive

-As a first step we create a maven jar project that represents our plugin library.
+As a first step we create a maven jar project that represents our plug-in library.
 Inside the projects `pom.xml` we must declare a dependency to the camunda webapp core with the maven coordinates `org.camunda.bpm.webapp:camunda-webapp-core`.
-The project contains all the infrastructure to create and test the server-side parts of a plugin.
+The project contains all the infrastructure necessary to create and test the server-side parts of a plug-in.

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"